xebia-functional/tictactoe/docs/Workshop.md

 client, mixing the two concerns.

-A more flexible solution is to create a web server to handle the processing of the domain model.
+A more flexible solution is to create a web server to handle the processing of the business logic.
 This allows the client to focus on the user experience for the players and to offload game processing and state management to the server.

 The premier scala http library is [http4s](https://http4s.org/).